 Section 4.3.2 of this EA describes EFH designated under the MSA that may occur within MBNMS.
-Section 5.5.4 describes the potential impacts of the proposed action on designated EFH.
-NOAA will initiate consultation with NMFS at the time of public release of this draft EA.
+Section 5.5.5 describes the potential impacts of the proposed action on designated EFH and the existing General Concurrence for the impacts of routine operational activities on EFH in the national marine sanctuaries on the West Coast.
+Appendix D includes correspondence between NMFS and ONMS regarding EFH consultation.